ProkopHapala/SimpleSimulationEngine/encyclopedia/space_warfare/04_Propulsion.md

 ### 5.1 Nuclear pulse propulsion

 - analogous to Project Orion – the ship is accelerated by a series of small nuclear explosions,
-- advantages: potentially very high \(\Delta v\) and thrust,
+- advantages: potentially very high $\Delta v$ and thrust,
 - drawbacks: enormous structural loads, radiation exposure, political and environmental issues,
 - more suitable for large ships or heavy tugs than for finely maneuvering warships.

 ### 5.2 Continuous fusion magnetic nozzles